teleprint-me/regress/README.md

 This will output the covariance between the two datasets, indicating the direction of the relationship between income and pizza sales.

+### Conclusion:

+Covariance helps quantify the relationship between two variables in terms of their directional movement.
+In linear regression, it plays a vital role in understanding how the independent and dependent variables are related, ultimately influencing the calculation of the slope in the regression equation.

 ## 5. Regression
 Linear regression finds the line of best fit for a set of data points by minimizing the sum of squared errors.
 The line is represented by the equation: